aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 Ask not what your fortune cookie can do for you but what you can do for your fortune cookie.

-Last update: Sun Sep 15 05:08:22 2024
+Last update: Mon Sep 16 05:09:54 2024

 ### Let's play! 🎮